Stop the Clocks: Content

 In the special boxed edition of Stop the Clocks, at the end of the 'Lock the Box' interview, when Liam was told "Whatever" was not included in the track listing, he exclaimed, "Thank fuck for that."

 Cover

-The cover was designed by Sir Peter Blake, best known for his design of the sleeve for The Beatles' album Sgt.
-Pepper's Lonely Hearts Club Band, but also well recognised within the genre for his work on the cover of Paul Weller's Stanley Road album.
+The cover was designed by Sir Peter Blake, best known for his design of the sleeve for the Beatles' album Sgt.
+Pepper's Lonely Hearts Club Band.

-According to Blake, he chose all of the objects in the picture at random, but the sleeves of Sgt.
-Pepper's and Definitely Maybe were in the back of his mind.
-He claims, "It's using the mystery of Definitely Maybe and running away with it."
-Familiar cultural icons which can be seen on the cover include Dorothy from The Wizard of Oz, Michael Caine (replacing the original image of Marilyn Monroe, which couldn't be used for legal reasons) and the seven dwarfs from Snow White and the Seven Dwarfs.

-Blake also revealed that the final cover wasn't the original one.
-That design featured an image of the shop 'Granny Takes a Trip' on the Kings Road in Chelsea, London.

 Critical reception

 Stop the Clocks received generally positive reviews from music critics upon its release.
+In 2019, NME ranked it at number 7 in its list of the "28 Greatest 'Best Of' Albums".

 Chart performance

 The album debuted at number two in the UK charts selling over 50,000 copies in its first day of release and 216,000 in its first week of release, surprisingly not selling enough to knock The Love Album, by Irish boy band Westlife off the top spot.
 By the end of the year Stop the Clocks had sold 898,000 copies in the UK making it the 7th biggest selling album of the year.
 It also debuted at number 89 on the US Billboard 200, starting with 18,000 units sold.
 It did however enter the Japanese Oricon album charts at number one, selling 87,462 copies in its first week.